MistSpark/Metasploit_ON_RaspberryPi/README.md

 # How to Install Metasploit On RaspberryPi

-Of course you can install Kali Linux on RaspberryPi, but I didn't do that, I don't use my RaspberryPi for hacking, but at some point I needed Metasploit Framework, so I had to install it.

-This is how I did it:
+While it's possible to install Kali Linux on a Raspberry Pi, I haven't done so myself.
+I don't use my Raspberry Pi for hacking purposes.
+However, there was a situation where I needed the Metasploit Framework, so I had to install it.
+Here's how I went about it:

 00- apt update && apt upgrade